NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 The right side of the grid displays additional information about the genes:

 * __Gene Sets:__ Describes whether a gene is part of [The Cancer Gene Census](http://cancer.sanger.ac.uk/census/).
 (The Cancer Gene Census is an ongoing effort to catalogue those genes for which mutations have been causally implicated in cancer)
-* __GDC:__ Heat-map of all cases in the GDC affected with a mutation in this gene
+* __GDC:__ Identifies all cases in the GDC affected with a mutation in this gene

 #### OncoGrid Options

 To facilitate readability and comparisons, drag-and-drop can be used to reorder the gene rows.
-Double clicking a row in the "# Cases Affected" bar at the right side of the graphic will bring the user to the respective Gene Summary Page page.
+Double clicking a row in the "# Cases Affected" bar at the right side of the graphic launches the respective Gene Summary Page page.
 Hovering over a cell will display information about the mutation such as its ID, affected case, and biological consequence.
 Clicking on the cell will bring the user to the respective Mutation Summary page.

 A tool bar at the top right of the graphic allows the user to export the data as a JSON object, PNG image, or SVG image.
 Seven buttons are available in this toolbar:

 * __Download:__ Users can choose to export the contents either to a static image file (PNG or SVG format) or the underlying data in JSON format
-* __Refresh:__ Sets all OncoGrid rows, columns, and zoom levels back to their initial positions
+* __Reload Grid:__ Sets all OncoGrid rows, columns, and zoom levels back to their initial positions
 * __Cluster Data:__ Clusters the rows and columns to place mutated genes with the same cases and cases with the same mutated genes together
-* __Toggle Heatmap:__ The view can be toggled between cells representing mutation consequences or number of mutations in each gene
+* __Toggle Heatmap View:__ The view can be toggled between cells representing mutation consequences or number of mutations in each gene
 * __Toggle Gridlines:__ Turn the gridlines on and off
 * __Toggle Crosshairs:__ Turns crosshairs on, so that users can zoom into specific sections of the OncoGrid
 * __Fullscreen:__ Turns Fullscreen mode on/off